What Is Field Density Test?

 Point Note: The number of passes that are indicated does not necessarily need to be put at two (2) every time.
 It might be found that in some instances, one pass could be sufficient between readings and, in other instances, 3 or 4 passes would be required.

-An accurate count of this required passes should be maintained and might vary depending upon sub-grade conditions, roller efficiency, type of materials, and moisture content.
+An accurate count of this required passes should be maintained and might vary depending upon sub-grade conditions, roller efficiency, types of materials, and moisture content.

 Notes on determining Maximum Attainable Density with Roller Pattern/Control Strip Technique